padel.how Racket Reviews

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (compare), the resource (rackets), and the constraints (two to four distinct slugs).
-It effectively distinguishes from sibling tools like get_racket (single racket) and search_rackets (search).
+The description clearly states the action (compare) and the resource (rackets) via slugs, specifying the count range (2-4) and the distinctness condition.
+This distinguishes it from siblings like get_racket (single racket) and search_rackets (search rather than comparison).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.